 - Tell the child’s school and the Virtual School as soon as a child goes into care

-- Ensure the PEP is completed in time for the first review i.e. within 20 working days.
+- Ensure the EPEP is INITIATED in time for the first review i.e. within 20 working days.

-- Complete sections 1 and 2 of the PEP and forward it to the school prior to the PEP meeting.
-You will need to make a professional judgment about what information the school needs to know about the child, agree this with the foster carer and record it on the PEP form
+- Complete the social care section sin the ePEP.
+You will need to make a professional judgement about what information the school needs to know about the child, agree this with the foster carer and record it on the ePEP.

 - Keep the school informed about changes in the child’s care arrangements and ensure these are updated on the PEP form for each PEP meeting.

 - Seek the advice of the Virtual School on education planning and provision if you are unsure about something